maram-9/maram-9/README.md

 # Marzena Malka

 <h2>👧💻 </h1>
- My name is Marzena, and I'm an enthusiastic Frontend Developer.
-I love to try new skills and technologies and generally enjoy new experiences.
+ My name is Marzena, and I'm an enthusiastic junior Frontend Developer.
+I love to try new skills, technologies and generally enjoy new experiences.
 This profile demonstrates my skill set, recent projects, and contact information.

 # Demo
 [See Personal Homepage](https://maram-9.github.io/personal-homepage/)